 The London Legacy Loop takes you on a six and a half mile route, from Limehouse Basin, along the Limehouse Cut canal and around the iconic Queen Elizabeth Olympic Park.

 The route travels along the oldest canal in London, from Victorian to modern history, celebrating victories of engineering and sporting glory.
 With no locks and at a fairly short distance this route should be suitable for most people.
 There is also the option to hire boats at the start from Moo Canoes, who are based in Limehouse Basin.

 To celebrate each paddlers victory, everyone who takes on the challenge can register their time and get their name on the leaderboard.

 You can download the full information for the route, including a link to a map and GPX file here.

 Register Your Challenge!

-Once you have ventured out and completed the Worcester Ring Challenge Route we’d love to hear from you about your experience.
+Once you have ventured out and completed the London Legacy Challenge Route we’d love to hear from you about your experience.
 You can do this by registering your challenge with us.
 In return we will recognise your efforts by sending you a certificate and entering your time on the national leaderboard.

 Click here to register your London Legacy Loop Challenge details.